shiroyuki/Imagination/docs/source/getting-started/07-aspect-oriented-programming.rst

     Given entity "chef" finishes cooking
-      And entity "server" delivers the order to "bob" And before entity "bob" can eat, the entity must wash hands.
+      And entity "server" delivers the order to "bob" Then before entity "bob" can eat, the entity must wash hands.

     Given entity "entity" makes unavailable order
      Then entity "server" apologizes

 From the following scenarios, you can translate into the XML configuration.

 .. code-block:: xml